How should I respond to being aggravated? - Aggravate - TouchPoints

 James 1:19Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry.

-It’s easy to half-ignore others’ angry words while preparing our own angry response.
+We can seem to ignore others’ angry words, while, in reality, we are preparing our own angry responses.
 But the Bible tells us to slow down and listen to others’ frustrations first.
-After we understand their perspective, we can take time to think through how we can respond, without sinning, to those who aggravated us.
-This keeps us from saying things we may later regret.
+After we understand their perspective, we can take time to think through how to respond without sinning.
+This will protect us from saying things we may later regret.

 Titus 3:9Do not get involved in foolish discussions about spiritual pedigrees or in quarrels and fights about obedience to Jewish laws.
 These things are useless and a waste of time.

-It is good to have a hunger for truth.
-It is not good to have an obsession with “winning” arguments.
-Winning insignificant arguments and losing significant relationships is a terrible trade-off.
+We should have a hunger for truth but not be obsessed with “winning” our arguments.
+Winning an insignificant argument at the price of damaging a significant relationship is a terrible trade-off.
 We should pray for discernment in knowing when arguments should be pursued.

 Proverbs 14:29People with understanding control their anger; a hot temper shows great foolishness.